The Importance of a Secure Southern Border for Our Communities

 As members of the Native Americans for Sovereignty and Preservation, we understand the importance of protecting our communities and preserving our way of life.
 One issue that directly impacts our safety and sovereignty is the security of the southern border.

-The Threat of Illicit Substances
+Open Borders Increase the Threat of Illicit Substances

 The influx of illicit substances, such as fentanyl, poses a significant threat to our communities.
 Fentanyl, a powerful synthetic opioid, has been linked to a surge in overdose deaths across the country.